kubernetes/website/docs/admin/cluster-management.md

 Cluster autoscaler is configured per instance group (GCE) or node pool (GKE).

 If you are using GCE then you can either enable it while creating a cluster with kube-up.sh script.
-To configure cluster autoscaler you have to set 3 environment variables:
+To configure cluster autoscaler you have to set three environment variables:

 * `KUBE_ENABLE_CLUSTER_AUTOSCALER` - it enables cluster autoscaler if set to true.
 * `KUBE_AUTOSCALER_MIN_NODES` - minimum number of nodes in the cluster.